Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Theodore has 18 active public transport stops, all of which are bus stops.
-These stops are served by 47 different routes that collectively facilitate 2,850 weekly passenger trips.
-Residents have good access to these stops, with an average distance of 226 meters from their homes to the nearest stop.
-Most residents commute outwards due to Theodore's primarily residential nature.
-Cars remain the dominant mode of transport, used by 96% of residents.
-On average, there are 1.8 vehicles per dwelling in Theodore, which is higher than the regional average.
+These stops are served by 47 different routes that together facilitate 2,850 weekly passenger trips.
+The area's transport accessibility is rated as good, with residents typically residing 226 meters from the nearest stop.
+As a primarily residential area, most commuters travel outward.
+Car remains the dominant mode of transportation at 96%.
+On average, there are 1.8 vehicles per dwelling, which is above the regional average.

-According to the 2021 Census, only 9.4% of residents work from home, a figure that may be influenced by COVID-19 conditions.
-Across all routes, an average of 407 trips are made daily, equating to about 158 weekly trips per individual stop.
+According to the 2021 Census, only 9.4% of residents work from home, a figure that may reflect COVID-19 conditions.
+Service frequency averages 407 trips per day across all routes, equating to approximately 158 weekly trips per individual stop.

 Frequently Asked Questions - Transport